FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 ## Office Hours
 ###### Wendy
-The next office hours will be on Thursday, August 30th from 5:00 PM - 6:00 PM* at Bloomberg 254.
-Wendy will usually hold office hours on Mondays from 3:00 PM - 5:00 PM in Wendy's huddle, Bloomberg 254.
+Wendy will hold office hours on Mondays from 3:00 PM - 5:00 PM in her huddle, Bloomberg 254.

 ###### Andrea
 The next office hours will be on Friday, August 31st from 2:00 PM - 4:00 PM* at the Maker Lab in Tata.
 Andrea will usually hold office hours at the Maker Lab in Tata on Mondays from 1:00 PM - 3:00 PM.